mtekk/WP-Lynx/readme.txt

 2. This screenshot shows the Add Lynx Print screen with two Lynx Prints in queue to be added to the current post

 == Changelog ==

+= 1.3.0 =
+Release date: September 30th, 2022

+* New feature: Moved to latest adminKit.
+* Bug fix: Fixed PHP errors and warnings in PHP8.

 = 1.2.0 =
 Release date: November 30th, 2016